fivetran/dbt_sap/README.md

     version: [">=0.2.0", "<0.3.0"]
 ```

-It's our recommendation that you do not include the `sap_source` package in this file.
-The transformation package itself has a dependency on it and will install the source package as well.

 ### Step 3: Define database and schema variables
 By default, this package runs using your destination and the `sap` schema.
 If this is not where your sap data is (for example, if your sap schema is named `sap_fivetran`), add the following configuration to your root `dbt_project.yml` file: